Workers are machines that can execute tasks that don't need to be run on the Octopus server or individual deployment targets.

 - Backing up databases.

 - Configuring load balancers.

-The Octopus Server has an built-in worker that can deploy packages, execute scripts, and perform tasks that don't need to be performed on a deployment target.
-This can be useful when you are working with an API, a cloud service, or it doesn't matter where a script runs.
+The Octopus server has an built-in worker that can deploy packages, execute scripts, and perform tasks that don't need to be performed on a deployment target.
 The built-in worker is configured by default, however, the built-in worker can be disabled by navigating to Configuration and selecting Disable fo the Run steps on the Octopus Server option.